 Now let us take a look at the Karaites and take a look at the similarities.

-Okay.
-Well, I just want you to notice the Jordan River Valley, and what is going on right there.
+Well, I just want you to notice the Jordan River Valley, and what is going on right there (previous image).
 You see how hilly it is?
 You see the hills in the background?
 That is the Jordan River Valley.
 So, you see how common the hills are in the land of Israel.
 Do not be growing barley on a hill because Abib of God says so.
-But take a look, this is supposed to be the month of the Aviv.
-The definition of Aviv is barley that is “tender, green and young”.
+But take a look, this is supposed to be the month of the aviv.
+The definition of aviv is barley that is “tender, green and young”.

 This barley is old, and shattered.
 This barley is brown, this barley is hard.
 Why is it that way?
 It is because Abib of God and the Karaites have the wrong concept.
 They have the concept of bringing in the harvest first and then bringing a sheaf of the second fruits to the priesthood.
 It is not the first fruits; it is definitely not the firstlings.
 Because they are waiting for the main crop to come in and then they are going to present some of the main crop as if it were first fruits, as if it was the firstlings.
 When in actual fact “first fruits” and “part of the main harvest” are two completely different concepts.
 There is no correspondence between the two.

-Now Abib of God gives us this lovely, lovely, wonderful quote.
+Now Abib of God gives us this lovely and wonderful quote.
 I apologize if this hurts your head, this hurt my head when I first read it.

 “Now please drink this in.
 It is called the head of months because of its description [Right].
 This month is the first month in which the very first limited heads of barley grain can be easily shaken to separate the seeds from the head, and thus be able to be ground into flour.”

 Okay, hold it there.
-Mature heads and the Aviv heads, those are not the same thing.
-Aviv is Strong’s OT; 24: barley that is “tender, green and young”.
+Mature heads and the aviv heads, those are not the same thing. aviv is Strong’s OT; 24: barley that is “tender, green and young”.
 It specifically says it is immature barley.
-So, here he is equating the mature heads with the immature heads because that is what “Aviv” means.
+So, here he is equating the mature heads with the immature heads because that is what “aviv” means.
 It means immature barley.
+He continues:

 When he is talking here about how the barley is easily shaken and it is easy to separate the grain from the chaff, what that looks like is you have got broken and shattered barley heads in the field.
 Sister Biderman has done a lot of research on this.
 As the wind blows that is going to shatter the barley.
 Half of your crop is going to fall on the ground.
 And what is worse is that when you take your ancient sickle (which is not nearly as sharp as a modern sickle) and you go to hack away at the barley stocks, you are going to lose even more.
 That barley is going to fall on the ground because you waited too long to harvest.
 That is why Yeshua says that “the wise farmer immediately puts in the sickle when the harvest has come”.
 He does not wait until the heads are shatterable, he does not do that.
 We saw in the Karaite picture how brown the barley was, she is rejoicing because they have barley heads that are already shattered the day after their wave sheaf.
 It is just absurd, it does not compute, it does not make sense.